Beverley Grammar School: Relocation

-In 1816/1817, the school moved away from the churchyard to a site next to the Schoolmaster’s house in Keldgate.
-Owing to lack of funds, it was closed in 1878, but a new school was founded in 1890 in Albert Terrace which also operated as a grammar school.
+In 1816/1817, the school moved away from the churchyard to a site next to the Schoolmaster’s house in 54 Keldgate now a Grade II listed building.
+Owing to lack of funds, it was closed in 1878, but a new school was founded in 1890 at the site of the Old Fire Station in Albert Terrace which also operated as a grammar school.

 It moved to Queensgate in 1902.